shirel-farzam/Volunteer-Management-System/README.md

 - Visual Studio (recommended: 2022 or later)
 - .NET SDK installed

----

 ### 🚀 Running the System

 1. Open the solution file in Visual Studio: dotNet5785_-4642_7701.sln

-2. Set the **Presentation Layer (PL)** project as the startup project
+2. Set the **PL (Presentation Layer)** project as the startup project

 3. Build and run the solution ▶️

-💡 The system allows switching between different DAL implementations
+💡 You can switch between different DAL implementations
-(List / XML) via configuration or code setup.
+(List / XML) depending on testing or persistence needs.

 ---